London Marathon Training Plan: Beginners to Advanced!

 London Marathon 2022

-So, you’ve landed a place in the London Marathon 2023?
-Well, whether it’s your first time or you’re a seasoned runner, we have the ultimate London marathon training plan for you.
+So, you’ve landed a place in the London Marathon 2025?
+Whether it’s your first time or a seasoned runner, we have the ultimate London marathon training plan.

-We have gathered all the information you need in order to get from your couch to the finish line with a smile on your face (if you have the energy for it).
+We have gathered all the information you need to get from your couch to the finish line with a smile (if you have the energy for it).

-We will take you through all the necessary steps needed to generate a successful training plan for the London marathon 2023.
+We will walk you through all the steps necessary to generate a successful training plan for the London Marathon 2025.

-Being committed to completing a race with 26.2 miles – or, 42 kilometres as per the historical distance – is a great feat in its own right.
-It will be a long and tiring journey, but you can do it, we believe in you.
+Committing to completing a race with 26.2 miles—or 42 kilometres as per the historical distance—is a great feat in its own right.
+It will be a long and tiring journey, but you can do it; we believe in you.

 Have A Marathon Training Strategy

-It goes without saying that each individual is different, and has a body with different demands.
+Each individual is different and has a body with different demands.
 So, step one to your marathon training strategy would always be to evaluate yourself.

 for london marathon training guide

-Quick access to all 12 weeks Marathon Training Plans:
+Quick access to all 12 weeks of Marathon Training Plans:

 Can you run a marathon without training?